dostert01/Level2/README.md

 - Enable listeners to handle multiple instances of `PipelineProcessor` and `PipelineFifo` to allow more flexibility in designing multi threated processing for synchronous and asynchronous processing
 - **Monitoring** capabilities should be extended beyond whats already possible by dumping the `PipelineProcessingData` and friends to Json.
 At least at the end of each pipeline, it could make sense to automatically persist the corresponding payload object.
 How the json serialization works can be seen for instance in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp) in `TEST(HTTPListener, sendsDataBackOnGetRequest)`.
 - Make dependency to SQLite optional
+- Listener and connector for apache kafka
+- Listener and connector for RabbitMQ